JadenFurtado/security_writeups/anima_creatives/readme.md

 Only when they did not respond to my mails and all other options that I tried failed, I decided to go ahead and exploit the vulnerabilities to get it to their attention so as to fix the flaws.

 ## Basic gist of the hack:
 The website used a REST API to display images of the models.
 However, the inputs were not sanitized and this allowed me inject SQL into the website.
 I was able to extract the usernames and passwords from the database.
 The passwords were hased using the Md5 algorithm.
-I was able to reverse the hash using a rainbow table and log in as admin.
+I was able to reverse the hash using a rainbow table and log in as admin. ### Ofcource, these are now fixed and Md5 is no longer being used!

 ### However, this is not all.
 I have not included this section in the writeup.